Updated March 13, 2019.

 4. Hot Dog on a Stick

-Hot Dog on a Stick got its start back in 1946 when Dave Barham decided to add a new item to his Party Puffs food stand in Santa Monica, California.
+Hot Dog on a Stick got its start back in the 1940s when Dave Barham decided to add a new item to his Party Puffs food stand in Santa Monica, California.
 He was already selling ice cream cones and lemonade, but then he used his mother’s corn bread recipe to perfect his original concept of a hot dog on a stick.

 He renamed his stand Hot Dog on a Stick and also started traveling around to county fairs to sell the product.
 It was a hit and soon his stands started appearing in malls as well.
 The original Muscle Beach location is still in operation today, serving up made-to-order hot dogs.